jdanbot/jdanbot/README.md

 # 🤖 jdan734-bot
-Multifunctional telegram bot for banning and stuff)))
+Multifunctional telegram bot for banning and stuff.

 ## 🚀 Start
 To start, clone this repo and run this code: